jpfairbanks/GraphMatrices.jl/README.md

 Strong typing should help users of this package catch math bugs as type errors as early as possible.

 #### Examples
+We can use the typing in order to protect ourselves from applying a function to the wrong type of graph matrix.
+In principle all graph matrices can be stored as a `SparseMatrixCSC`.
+If you are only using one type of graph matrix in your code then this is fine.
+However when comparing methods across the different types to evaluate the effect of normalization on an algorithm, one should think of the different graph matrices as different data types.

+You know that the stationary distribution of a Markov chain (random walk) can be computed as an eigenvector problem.
+But you might be writing code and forget which eigenvector of which matrix gives you the stationary distribution.
+Here we protect help ourselves by defining function `stationarydistribution` for `StochasticAdjacency` matrices and then making another method that will remember which normalization to use for us.

 ````julia
     using GraphMatrices